-“It’s perfect,” Nick said, placing it next to the plate.
+“It’s perfect,” Jack said, placing it next to the plate.
 This was exactly what he envisioned.
 And though it was finally happening in reality, he tried to ignore the fact that it was a fleeting reality,

-Nick led Mary to the bedroom.
-Nick wondered if Mary was expecting – or even hoping – for something to happen.
+Jack led Mary to the bedroom.
+Jack wondered if Mary was expecting – or even hoping – for something to happen.
 Would he change his mind?
 Unlike a “normal” date, there was no mystery as to whether sex was a possibility.
 The ball was completely in his court.
 Despite this reality, he continued trying everything in his power to convince himself that this was a “normal” date.
 And as a rule of thumb, he didn’t fuck on first dates.

 “That would be nice,” Mary said.

-Nick dug out a worn-out Detroit Tigers t-shirt and a pair of paint-stained sweatpants that he had owned since high school.
+Jack dug out a worn-out Detroit Tigers t-shirt and a pair of paint-stained sweatpants that he had owned since high school.